- Home

 Inducing vomiting

-Induction of vomiting must be done within 2 hours of chocolate ingestion to be effective.
+Vomiting must be induced within a few hours of chocolate ingestion to be effective.
 If you are too far from the veterinary clinic, your vet may ask that you induce vomiting at home.
 Follow the instructions given by your veterinarian carefully.

-If you decide to take your pet to the clinic to induce vomiting, the veterinarian will use a drug to induce vomiting right away.
+If you take your pet to the clinic, the veterinarian will use an innjectable drug to induce vomiting right away.

 After vomiting induction and/or charcoal treatment, your pet will need to be monitored for symptoms for 4-6 hours.
 If symptoms occur, supportive therapy will be required to keep your pet safe and stable until toxicity wears off.
 This can take up to 72 hours.